-Dr. Salah Abdalla is a Professor of Microbiology and Public Health in Heliopolis University for Sustainable Development.
+Dr. Salah Abdalla is a Professor of Microbiology and Public Health and the Vice Dean of Pharmacy at Heliopolis University for Sustainable Development.
 He earned his bachelor’s degree in 1979 and his master’s in 1983 from Assiut University.
 In 1987, he received his PhD degree from Montpellier University and Assiut University.
 He was promoted to an Associate Professor in 1992 and then full Professor in 1998 in Suez Canal University.

 His research interests include Nosocomial diseases, antibiotic resistance, pathogenesis, pathology and epidemiology of infectious diseases, molecular biology, mobility of genes and microbes, drug discovery, viral diseases e.g. rotavirus, and immunology.

 Dr. Abdalla is a member of many professional institutions including:

 - Spanish Society for Infectious Diseases and Clinical Microbiology (SEIMC).

 - Egyptian Society for Zoonotic Diseases.

 - Current Science.

 - The British Society for Antimicrobial Chemotherapy.

 - The Spanish Society for Pharmaceutical Analysts (AEFA).